nephelaiio/ansible-role-k8s/README.md

 ### Ansible

-The below Ansible roles are needed on the host that executes this module:

-* nephelaiio.plugins

-The below Ansible collections  are needed on the host that executes this module:
+The following Ansible collections are needed on the host that executes this module:

 * community.general